mitmedialab/lcl/_weeks/week2.md

   activity-desc: |
     In this activity you will
-      * Make a Project with Scratch
+    * Make a project with Scratch
-      ** First timer?
-No worries!
-      * Share it with the community
+    * Share your project (and your process!) with the community
-      ** See what other people are making
+    * Learn more about Scratch, and discover resources to get started

   video:
     link: https://www.youtube.com/embed/r_X37lMVQFk?rel=0&cc_load_policy=1